florian-beetz/bachelor-thesis/thesis.md

 the Java Specification Request (+JSR) 305, that aims at assisting tools to find software defects by providing annotations such as `@NonNull` [@Pugh2006].
-This implementation declares its annotations in the package `javax.annotation`, however, this a package used by the +JDK itself.
+This implementation declares its annotations in the package `javax.annotation`, although, this a package used by the +JDK itself.
 However, this dependency was optional and thus not required at runtime, so the solution was to explicitly exclude it in the Gradle build script as shown in [@lst:jsr-exclusion].